 6 – 7 p.m.
 Cocktail Hour – cash bar

 6 - 7 p.m.
 Photo Booth – free

 Join us as we celebrate this year’s Golden Hammer Award recipient.
-After a full course dinner, we’ll continue the celebration of our 60th anniversary and and provide a sneak peek at our 2018 event.
+After a full course dinner, celebrate this year’s convention and get a sneak peek at our 2019 event.
 Banquet tickets are included with full registrations.
-Additional tickets $xx each.
+Additional tickets $45 each.

 PTG volunteers will be leading a 60-minute non-denominational service of music and inspiration.